 Software such as this one (Docsumo) combine best of the both worlds and 'remember' vendor formats without the user specifying so and default to a machine learning based algorithm when a new vendor invoice is detected.

 This means that you don't need to create templates for each vendor and the software will create them for you in the background as you start processing invoices.
 Continuous machine learning based solutions really improve data extraction accuracy within a short period of time once you start using them.

 Below is the list of companies that provide an invoice capture software.

 Automated invoice data capture is still a problem that has not been fully solved.
-Since the type of data in invoices (invoice number, taxes, warehouse details, shipping details), the representation of this data ("Invoice No.", "Invoice #", "invoice number" and the format of the invoices varies a lot, computer softwares have a hard time to getting 100% accuracy on data extraction tasks.
+Since data types in invoices (invoice number, taxes, warehouse details, shipping details), the representation of this data ("Invoice No.", "Invoice #", "invoice number"), and the format of the invoices varies a lot, computer software have a hard time in achieving 100% accuracy in data extraction.
 Though machine learning techniques are evolving rapidly, capturing line items from multiple pages is still challenging.

 So how much accuracy can you expect from invoice capture software?
 In short, it really depends.
 For really clean and a narrow variety of invoices, you can get between 95% to 99% accuracy.
 In most practical situations, expect an accuracy between 80% and 95%.
 The only way to know for sure, is to use one such software and see how it works for your dataset.

 A couple of things to consider while measuring accuracy: